sillsdev/transcriber/README.md

 To get setup to do this on you Linux installations you will need:

-- `sudo apt-get -a install devscripts debhelper autotools-dev`
+- `sudo apt install devscripts debhelper autotools-dev`

 The electron-builder program doesn't include the icon as part of the .deb package.
 It also doesn't install the help file reader.
 In order to create a more complete .deb package for Linux, use this command: